For a 30-credit major in Italian, students complete the following:

 This may include ITLN 2211 with a grade of B or better, and/or approved courses from study abroad partner institutions (list available upon request).

-Students select their course of study from a variety of offerings including courses on creative writing, contemporary culture and film, the short story, literature of the New World, theater, and Dante (which is offered in translation; majors are encouraged to do their written work in Italian).
+Students select their course of study from a variety of offerings including courses on creative writing, contemporary culture and film, food, Italian American cinema, Made in Italy, the short story, literature of the New World, theater, and Dante (which is offered in translation; majors are encouraged to do their written work in Italian).
 Italian majors also have the opportunity to apply for internships that count towards the major.
-Students are encouraged to study abroad at our affiliate in Florence either during the junior year or in the summer.
+Students are encouraged to study abroad at our affiliate in Florence during the sophomore or junior year or in the summer.
 The final course for the Italian major must be taken at Fairfield University.

 All majors are urged to work closely, as soon as possible, with an advisor of their choice to plan a program of study.

-The following courses taught in English have been approved to count toward the Italian major and minor:
+The following list of courses taught in English has been approved to count toward the Italian major and minor:

 |AHST 1130||Early Renaissance Art in Italy||3|